The closest town to the trailhead is Goulburn, NSW. You will also pass close by the tiny hamlet of Bungonia

 Close up of trail register – make sure you sign in and out.
 There are copies of the paper trail maps just to the side of this register

 Bungonia Gorge trail map.
 This images was current as at 4 July 2020.
-Use this as a guide but you are best picking up a hard copy at the park just in case there have been changes
+Use this as a guide but you are best picking up a hard copy at the park (at the sign in point) just in case there have been changes

 Bungonia Gorge signage.
 These information kiosks are spread around the park at the trailheads and contain detailed information on the walks